-This course provides students on the job training with a local business.
-One-hour lecture and eight hours internship a week (sixteen hours a week if offered in A or B-terms).
+This course provides students on the job training in data analytics.
 Students will complete worksite assignments in a structured environment as determined by the instructor and the internship site supervisor.
-Attention will also be given to resume writing, interviewing, communication and other applicable workplace skills.
+Attention will be given to resume writing, interviewing, communication and other applicable workplace skills.